site24x7/plugins/internet_speed_check/README.md

 ### PreRequisites

-- Download and install the latest version of the [Site24x7 Linux agent] (https://www.site24x7.com/help/admin/adding-a-monitor/linux-server-monitoring.html#add-linux-server-monitor) in the server where you plan to run the plugin.
+- Download and install the latest version of the [Site24x7 Linux agent](https://www.site24x7.com/help/admin/adding-a-monitor/linux-server-monitoring.html#add-linux-server-monitor) in the server where you plan to run the plugin.

-- Plugin Uses "speedtest" python module.
+- Plugin Uses "speedtest-cli" python module.

-- How to install speedtest :
+- How to install speedtest-cli :

+  python2:

-      python2:    python -m pip install --upgrade pip speedtest-cli
+  	    python -m pip install --upgrade pip speedtest-cli

+  python3:

-      python3:    python3 -m pip install --upgrade pip speedtest-cli if pip command not present kindly install using the below section
+  		python3 -m pip install --upgrade pip speedtest-cli

+if pip command not present kindly install using the below section

 - How to install pip :

       curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
       python get-pip.py